-The Clerk plans to implement a new comprehensive automated case management system within the next year.
-The Clerk should ensure that any new system eliminates the need for entering data more than once and can interface or exchange information with any statewide court system.
+The Clerk plans to implement a new comprehensive automated case management system within the next six months.
+As we have recommended in previous audits, the Clerk should ensure that any new system eliminates the need for entering data more than once and can interface or exchange information with any statewide court systems.
 The new system should also provide an adequate audit trail for financial transactions and enhance the Court's control environment.

-Further, the Clerk should work with the Executive Secretary of the Supreme Court to explore if both he and the Supreme Court could use this new system as a foundation for upgrading the Commonwealth's court systems.
+Further the Clerk should work with the Executive Secretary of the Supreme Court to explore if both he and the Supreme Court could use this new system as a foundation for upgrading the Commonwealth's court systems.
 A partnership arrangement between the Clerk and the Supreme Court could benefit the entire Commonwealth and the County of Fairfax.